hyperupcall-projects/sauerkraut/README.md

 Ten will be / is a static site generator / content management system / web framework solution.
 I created it because:

+- I want my website code to last for decades
-- Any current framework (Hugo, Zola, etc.) will eventually go the way of Jekyll
+  - Frameworks like Hugo, Zola, etc. will eventually go the way of Jekyll
+  - Migrating working code is a waste of time
-- It's easier to hack on and add bespoke functionality
+- It's easier to implement bespoke features
+  - I have a lot of cool ideas that use [knowledge tools](https://github.com/fox-lists/catalog-knowledge-tools)

 ## Plans <!-- omit from toc -->